sacah/ar-workshop/Challenge2/readme.md

         detectedFaceDescripters = faceapi.resizeResults(detectedFaceDescripters,dims);
   }
 ```
  put foreach and compare each face on video with the saved face.
-Alos diplay multiple names in input field
+Also diplay multiple names in input field
 ```JS
     detectedFaceDescripters.forEach((fd) => {
           const bestMatch = faceMatcher.findBestMatch(fd.descriptor);